 Current Visitor Restrictions

-- Exceptions may apply for mental disabilities and end-of-life concerns.
+Exceptions may apply for mental disabilities and end-of-life concerns.
 Please inquire with screener.
+Visitors are required to wear masks and must attest that by entering the building they do not have COVID, or COVID symptoms.

 We will continue to monitor Clark County's COVID situation and will reevaluate our policies.
 For the safety of our employees, physicians, patients and limited visitors, we appreciate your understanding as these policies evolve.